mrkaye97/fitbitr/README.md

 install.packages("fitbitr")
 ```

-Or you can install the latest dev version from Github:
+Or you can install the latest development version from Github:

 ``` r
 # install.packages("devtools")